johnpuddephatt/turveyworld/src/work/the-generous-body.md

 ---
 A series of workshops exploring the relationship of body to our environment.

-Gerry has been developing this work for the past two years.
+Gerry has been developing this work for the past few years.
 The most recent workshops were in York and in Chateau Deux in Switzerland.
 This work is on-going research.
 If you would like to explore these ideas or book this workshop, please contact Gerry